-Eskilstuna is the only team that has played in all seasons and has also won the division the most times, and is also the only team that has won the division in both time controls.
+Eskilstuna is the only team that has played in all seasons and has also won the division the most times, and is also the only team that has won the division in all time controls.
 I have been Team Captain all seasons.
 I was also the last Captain of Eskilstuna SK 2 when the team played in Allsvenskan division 3 and not in Södermanlandsserien.

-Katrineholms team in Södermanlandsserien is identical to its team in Allsvenskan while Eskilstuna uses a completly different team to allow more players to play in team matches.
+Katrineholms team in Södermanlandsserien is almost identical to its team in Allsvenskan while Eskilstuna uses a completly different team to allow more players to play in team matches.
 This has made Katrineholms team the highest rated team for the most of the few seasons they have played in.
 The highest rated rated team does not neccesary win the division anyway, Eskilstuna has won the division both when Katrineholm or Strängnäs or Kungsör used higher rated teams.

 I have played for Eskilstuna SK in Svenska Cupen team tournament on several occasions and one of the times I was Eskilstunas best scorer while other times it has not got good at all.
 In these tournaments I have both won and played draws vs titled players.

 I have won and got many 2nd and 3rd places in local smaller tournaments in Eskilstuna with shorter time contols like in for example major events like Eskilstuna Championship in rapid chess 2017 and Eskilstuna SK Club Championship in rapid chess 2017 where I reached 2nd place in both.
 I have also got many top 3 places in christmas events.
 I have also got 3rd place in the combined blitz and rapid tournament Blixtsnabben in both 2017 and 2018 and 2nd place in 2019.
 I also reached 2nd place in Eskilstuna Championship in blitz 2019.
 I do however value my 3rd place in the round-robin event Eskilstuna Championship 2011 in regular timecontrol heigher.